M5S vote on regional elections won't hit govt says Di Maio

 22 Novembre 2019

-Rome, November 22 - Foreign Minister Luigi Di Maio has said a vote by members of his 5-Star Movement (M5S) to reject the leadership's proposal not to run in some upcoming regional elections will not affect Premier Giuseppe Conte's coalition government.
+Rome, November 22 - Foreign Minister Luigi Di Maio has said a vote by members of his 5-Star Movement (M5S) to reject the leadership's proposal not to run in two upcoming regional elections will not affect Premier Giuseppe Conte's coalition government.
 "There won't be any," Di Maio told reports when asked about the consequences of the vote on the central government after a dinner with other ministers on Thursday.
 The M5S leadership had proposed taking an 'electoral break' after a long series of defeats in regional votes and the recent failure of the experiment of running with their centre-left allies in national government, the Democratic Party (PD), in Umbria.
 But over 70% of M5S members voted to run in elections in Emilia-Romagna and Calabria in a poll of card-carrying members on its online platform Rousseau.
+The M5S was only founded a decade ago by comedian-cum-politician Beppe Grillo.
+It grew fast by tapping into widespread disaffection with Italy's ruling class after many years of low or negative growth and a series of corruption scandals.
+Indeed, it was the individual party that won most parliamentary seats in last year's general election, although it came up short of winning an overall majority.
+So it had to form alliances to become a force of government, first with the rightwing League party and then, when League leader Matteo Salvini pulled the plug on Conte's first executive in August, with the centre-left Democratic Party (PD).
+The compromises that come with government and the tie-ups with the movement's traditional rivals have come at a cost in terms of support, according to opinion polls, which put the M5S in third place in the opinion polls, just behind the PD and a long way from the League.
+"We are certainly in a moment of difficulty and I am the first to admit it, we need to fix some things," Di Maio said Thursday.
+"After 18 months in government and 10 years in the institutions we need to define a new charter of values, a new organisation and new objectives and it's normal that you have to devote all your energies to that goal, or else you don't succeed."
+Lower House Speaker and M5S bigwig Roberto Fico said the movement "needs an important moment of reflection" regarding its organization and its identity.

 LE RUBRICHE